Southern Mongolia: Nomadic Lifestyle under Threat

-The Chinese government has been criticised for their policy which aims to eradicate the nomadic lifestyle of herders in Inner Mongolia, East Turkestan and Tibet by resettling them from the countryside into urban areas.
+The Chinese government has been criticised for their policy which aims to eradicate the nomadic lifestyle of herders in Southern Mongolia, East Turkestan and Tibet by resettling them from the countryside into urban areas.

 Below is an article published by Radio Free Asia:

 A U.S.-based rights group has hit out at plans by the Chinese government to force three ethnic minority groups to abandon the last traces of their nomadic lifestyles in the next three years.

 "The Chinese Government continues to aggressively pursue and expand its national project for displacing nomadic herders off their traditional lands and resettling them in agricultural and urban areas," the Southern Mongolia Human Rights Information Center (SMHRIC) said in an e-mailed statement on Tuesday [5 June 2012].

 Citing a statement posted on the official website of China's central government, the group said it marked "a major and seemingly final step toward eliminating the remaining population of nomad herders and eradicating the thousands of years-old nomadic way of life in China."